tucher/JsonFusion/README.md

 - JsonFusion parses each element into a **fully-typed C++ object**
 - Your callbacks receive complete, validated structures—not raw tokens
 - The abstraction **composes naturally**—streamers can contain structs, which contain other streamers
-- API to pass local (both at types and runtime level) typed context pointer No need to use any global variables/singletons
+- API to pass local (both at types and runtime level) typed context pointer.
+No need to use any global variables/singletons
+- Mappings streamers are also available, to stream key-value pairs in both directions.

 **Unified mechanism:**
 - **Producers**: `read()` fills elements on demand (serialization)